Finances & Fundraising

 - Submit all contracts to Alumni Relations (Matt Sherry, m_sherry@byu.edu) for review and approval.

-- Contracts over $6,000 or for events outside chapter boundaries require BYU approval.
+- Contracts over $6,000 or for events outside chapter boundaries need BYU approval.

 -